luizsoliveira/bgp_research_tools/README.md

 # BGP Research Tools

 A toolkit to help researchers work with BGP data, providing a CLI, clients, parsers, and other tools.
-The code present in this repository can be used on three different abstractions level.
+The code present in this repository can be used on three different abstraction levels.

 * [SDK](./docs/sdk.md);
 * [CLI](./docs/cli.md);
 * Webapp

-More information about how to use are available depending of the abstraction level desired.
+More information about using it is available depending on the desired abstraction level.

 ## Instaling